The staff and leadership here at Morris Free Church is comprised of men and

 email them or call our church office to speak with them.

-As lead pastor Marlin Mohrman sees his role as both 'leader' and 'cheerleader' to the staff and volunteers as well as lead teacher of scripture to our church family.
+As lead pastor Marlin sees his role as both 'leader' and 'cheerleader' to the staff and volunteers as well as lead teacher of Scripture to our church family.

 He states his greatest joy as stepping alongside people and seeing them equipped and empowered to serve Christ in ministry.
 A major in New Testament Greek from Dallas Theological Seminary, he truly enjoys teaching the Scriptures in a deep and meaningful way.
 Along with wife, Nancy, they have two children, Chase, and Carissa.
 Marlin grew up on a farm in Nebraska and enjoys getting on the tractor any chance he can get, doing fall tillage or whatever is needed for our area farmers.
 He also enjoys biking the trails of Minnesota and taking vacations with his family.

-As Worship Arts Director Greg Kneprath oversees the diverse aspects of leading worship and arranging the flow for our church gatherings.
-He enjoys establishing teams, equipping musicians, using technology to communicate the Gospel and encouraging the teams to grow deeper in their craft and most importantly their faith.
-There is a true sense of 'family' among the musicians and tech members.
-Greg has a background in para-church, church and music ministry all starting in 1991 serving with Youth For Christ.
-Leading his own worship ministry and serving the local church as youth and worship pastor are among his roles in public ministry.
-His wife Robbi is a valuable part of his ministry as a faithful tech team member.
-They have three adult children, Hailey & Bryce Miller and Wesley.
-Outside of church they love to camp, bike, kayak, bird-watch and move furniture around for no apparent reason (ok, only Greg on the furniture thing).
+As Contemporary Worship Arts Minister, Greg oversees the diverse aspects of leading worship and arranging the flow for our contemporary church gatherings.
+He enjoys establishing teams, equipping musicians, using technology to communicate the Gospel and encouraging team members to grow deeper in their craft and most importantly their faith.
+Greg has a background in para-church, church and music ministry starting in 1991 serving with Youth For Christ.
+This led to the formation of his own worship ministry as well as serving the local church via Youth and Worship Pastor roles.
+His wife Robbi is a valuable part of the ministry as a faithful tech team member.
+They have two adult children, Hailey (Bryce) Miller and Wesley.
+Outside of church they love to camp, bike, kayak, bird-watch and move furniture around for no apparent reason (only Greg on the furniture thing).